County – NOTICE OF CANCELLATION OF CONTRACT FOR DEED

 a.
 2016 Installment amounts that were due on the anniversary date of the contract.

 b.
-Property taxes for 2015 and 2016 have not been paid and have become delinquent.
+Property taxes for 2016 have not been paid and have now become delinquent.

 A breakdown of the total amount due if paid by February 28, 2017, is as listed: